 You Need a Medical Expert

-To put together an effective, comprehensive medical malpractice claim, you will need a medical expert, generally another medical care provider in the same field, to lay out how the care provider that committed an act of negligence against you proved negligent in your care.
-In many cases, physicians do not want to testify against one another except in cases of gross negligence.
-As a result, it can be tough to build and ultimately win your medical malpractice case.
+To put together an effective, comprehensive medical malpractice claim, you will need a medical expert, generally another medical care provider in the same field, to explain how your provider was negligent in their care for you.
+Physicians often do not want to testify against one another except in cases of gross negligence.
+As a result, it can be challenging to build and ultimately win your medical malpractice case.

 Should I Settle in a Medical Malpractice Claim?

-In many cases, if the entity that committed medical malpractice against you offers a settlement offer, you may want to accept it.
-A settlement can help provide immediate compensation for your medical losses and give you the financial support that may make it easier for you to manage your symptoms.
-However, that does not mean you should immediately accept a settlement offer from a medical care provider.
+In many cases, the entity that committed medical malpractice against you may offer a settlement to resolve your claim quickly.
+It may be tempting to accept it.
+A settlement can help provide immediate compensation for your medical losses and help alleviate some of the financial strain you are dealing with.

-Start by talking to a lawyer about your case and the settlement offered.
+However, accepting a settlement offer is never a good idea without first consulting a lawyer.
 In many cases, you will receive additional information from that communication that may make it easier to decide whether you want to move forward with your lawsuit or accept that settlement.

 How to Improve Your Odds of Winning a Medical Malpractice Suit